A

 Airway Management Risk Evaluation: the process of assessing patient, team and situation risk factors relating to a particular episode of airway management, with a view to using this information to develop a safe & effective strategy for airway management.

 This is typically referred to in the literature as ‘airway assessment’ or ‘airway evaluation’.
-These terms were felt to be suboptimal due to their exclusive emphasis on patient anatomical factors.
+However, these terms are suboptimal due to their exclusive emphasis on patient anatomical factors.

 Airway success: the situation in which confirmed alveolar oxygen delivery AND adequate blood oxygen saturation are BOTH present.
 Airway success indicates successful establishment of an airway via any of facemask, supraglottic airway, tracheal tube or neck rescue.